High-throughput study of the static dielectric constant at high temperatures in oxide and fluoride cubic perovskites: Ab initio calculations of the static dielectric constant at finite temperature

 \section{Ab initio calculations of the static dielectric constant at finite temperature}

-The ionic contribution to the relative permittivity can be obtained from the generalized Lyddane-Sachs-Teller relations \citep{LST_Cochran}.
-In cubic perovskites, the crystal is isotropic, so that
+The ionic contribution to the relative permittivity can be obtained from the generalized LST relations \citep{LST_Cochran}.
+The crystal is isotropic in cubic perovskites, leading to

 with $\epsilon_{DC}$ the static dielectric constant, $\epsilon_{\infty}$ the ion-clamped dielectric constant, and $\omega_{L}$ and $\omega_{T}$ the long-wavelength longitudinal and transverse optical frequencies.
-The splitting between longitudinal and transverse modes, along with $\epsilon_{\infty}$, can be obtained from DFPT as implemented for instance in VASP \citep{Kresse_DFPT}.
-To obtain effective second order interatomic force constants at finite temperature including anharmonic effects, we use the method presented in Ref.\,\citep{Ambroise_ScF3}, which uses a regression analysis of forces from density functional theory coupled with a harmonic model of the quantum canonical ensemble.
+The splitting between longitudinal (LO) and transverse (TO) modes, along with $\epsilon_{\infty}$, can be obtained from DFPT as implemented for instance in VASP \citep{Kresse_DFPT}.
+To obtain effective second- order interatomic force constants at finite temperature including anharmonic effects, we use the method presented in Ref.\,\citep{Ambroise_ScF3}, which uses a regression analysis of forces from density functional theory coupled with a harmonic model of the quantum canonical ensemble.
 This is done in an iterative way to achieve self-consistency of the phonon spectrum.
-The value of $\epsilon_{\infty}$ is considered to be constant since thermal expansion only has a marginal impact on it.
-The splitting between the LO and TO modes is obtained from the non-analytical correction for $q\rightarrow0$ using ground-state Born charges, as implemented in phonopy \citep{NAC_Wang**3,phonopy}.
-In practice, we adiabatically turn on the non-analytical correction in order to track the different pairs of modes that are relevant in Equation \ref{eq:LST}.
+The value of $\epsilon_{\infty}$ is taken from ground-state calculations (see discussion below).
+LO/TO splitting is obtained from the non-analytical correction for $q\rightarrow0$ using ground-state Born charges, as implemented in phonopy \citep{NAC_Wang**3,phonopy}.
+In practice, we adiabatically turn on the non-analytical correction in order to track the different pairs of modes that are relevant in Eq. (\ref{eq:LST}).

-We first perform the calculations for a series of three oxides, BaTiO$_{3}$, SrTiO$_{3}$ and KTaO$_{3}$, at 500\,K and 1000\,K, using the PBEsol functional and a 4x4x4 supercell, also including spin-orbit coupling for KTaO$_{3}$.
-For other temperatures, we simply interpolate the force constants linearly.
-Under the approximation that the eigenvectors are unchanged, the soft mode would then follow a Curie law:
+We first perform the calculations for a series of three oxides, BaTiO$_{3}$ (at 400\,K, 700\,K and 1000\,K), SrTiO$_{3}$ (at 300\,K, 500\,K and 1000\,K) and KTaO$_{3}$ (at 100\,K, 500\,K and 1000\,K, including also spin-orbit coupling), using the PBEsol functional, a 4x4x4 supercell and a 30x30x30 phonon wavevector grid.
+For other temperatures, we simply interpolate the force constants linearly: under the approximation that the eigenvectors are unchanged, the soft mode would then follow a Curie law,